casper-network/docs/README.md

 This is a [known issue on Docusaurus side](https://github.com/facebook/docusaurus/issues/5778) which has been closed.

-There is a workaround which consists on setting an environment variable before running the command or in your shell/system environment:
+There is a workaround which consists of setting an environment variable before running the command or in your shell/system environment:

 ```bash
 export NODE_OPTIONS=--openssl-legacy-provider